josuneha/AzureBigData-analytics/HOL/Hands-on lab step-by step - Big data and visualization.md

     }
     ```

-3. Select **Deploy**.
+1. Select **Deploy**

     ![Screenshot of the Deploy button.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image153.png "Deploy button")

 ### Task 5: Monitor pipeline activities

-1. Close the Author and Deploy blade, and return to the Data Factory overview.
+1. Close the Author and Deploy blade, and return to the Data Factory overview

 2. Select **Monitor & Manage** under **Actions**. ![On the Data Factory blade, under Actions, Monitor and Manage is selected.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image157.png "Data Factory blade")

-3. From the Pipelines list select **MLPredictivePipeline.**
+1. From the Pipelines list select **MLPredictivePipeline**

     ![The Data factory Resource Explorer is shown and the MLPredictivePipeline has been selected.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image158.png "Data factory resource explorer")

-4. Right-click on **MLPredictivePipeline** and then click Open **pipeline**.
+1. Right-click on **MLPredictivePipeline** and then select Open **pipeline**

     ![The MLPredictivePipeline has been selected and the Open pipeline is shown being clicked.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image159.png "MLPredicitivePipeline right-click menu")

-5. Once again, you need to shift the start time in order to see the items in progress and ready states.
+1. Once again, you need to shift the start time in order to see the items in progress and ready states

     ![The Start time has been changed to 03/01/2017 12:00 am, and the Apply button is selected.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image160.png "Start time")

-6. The MLPredictive Pipeline should run and show as Ready.
+1. The MLPredictive Pipeline should run and show as Ready

     ![A view of the Azure Data Factory dashboard, showing each completed run activity.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image161.png "Azure data factory dashboard")

-7. Close the **Monitor & Manage** browser tab.
+1. Close the **Monitor & Manage** browser tab

 ## Exercise 5: Summarize data using HDInsight Spark